mrSamDev/event-pipeline-app/README.md

 Buffer-based batching.
 Events collect in memory, flush to MongoDB in batches.
 Two triggers: 200ms timer or 2,000 events.

 Gets you 10,000 events/sec capacity, reduced database load, backpressure handling when the buffer hits 10,000.
 Prometheus tracks it all.

+If the buffer reaches capacity, the API applies backpressure by rejecting new events with 429 until the buffer drains.

 Code: [apps/api/src/services/eventIngestion.service.ts](apps/api/src/services/eventIngestion.service.ts)